Strivin0311/ads-learning/testing/scenario_generation/README.md

 # Scenario Generation
-*Here's some resources about Scenario Generation*
+*Here're some resources about Scenario Generation*

 Intros: